 Some companies have gotten wise to this and have made blue-light devices for use in the morning (I like Syrcadian Blue because it's highly portable, can clip onto your car’s visor, your computer monitor, etc.).

 Some studies suggest blue and green light at night is the most suppressive (eg, Brainard et al., 2001), which is why blue-blockers with red-tinted lenses may have a slight edge over orange lenses.
 In the figure below, peak melatonin suppression is with blue light, but there’s still significant suppression in the green range:

 Don’t get me wrong, orange lenses still work (compared to yellow lenses in this study and regular sunglasses in this study).
 Redder lenses may be more important later in the evening, if your circadian rhythms are in the gutter, or if you have other health problems.

 There are many options for blue light blocking glasses in the evening – I’d just check the transmission spectra (or use Spectra479's test) to make sure your blocking some green as well.

 Our modern #context sucks for most people.
 Optimally, we’d be able to get outdoors every day and avoid any light other than moonlight, candles, and bonfires at night.
 But in reality, just about no one can afford to do this.
 Ergo, in my opinion, LIGHT is just a really easy hack.

-For full access to all articles and much more (or if you just like what I do and want to support it), become a Patron!
-It’s three bucks a month and there are many other options.
-Sign up soon because there are only a limited number of spots left at the $3 level.
+If you like what I do and want to support it, become a Patron!
+Full access for a five bucks a month and there are many other options.
 It’s ad-free and you can cancel if it sucks :)